19 Things to do in Phoenix When It’s Too Hot!

 Plan a cool day trip to Mt.
 Lemmon.
 Many Phoenix residents make the escape to Flagstaff on summer weekends.
 While Flagstaff is great, Mt.
 Lemmon is just as close with the advantage of being less crowded.
 Enjoy a variety of high altitude trails, take the scenic summer chairlift ride, and enjoy a picnic in the pretty pines.

-**NOTE** This list is intended for locals stuck in Phoenix for the summer.
+**NOTE** This list is intended for locals living in Phoenix year-round.
 I highly recommend avoiding a vacation to Phoenix during the months of May-September.
-The brutal heat, lack of shade, and lack of a diverse selection of touristy worthy indoor attractions do not make it a great summer destination.
+The intense heat, lack of shade, and lack of indoor attractions do not make it a great summer destination.
 Phoenix (and much of the rest of Southern Arizona) is more of a place to visit for the sights you can’t anywhere else in the world especially the magnificent Saguaro cactus.
 So save your vacation for the fall or winter season when it is cool enough to explore all the spectacular trails Phoenix has to offer!

 What are some of your favorite things to do in Phoenix on a really hot summer day?